Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 ```

 In the same console environment, you can run any SQL queries you want, including the examples covered by Chapter 2.
 You can always quit the PostgreSQL console by typing `\q` and pressing `Enter`.

+## SQL Server database

+SQL Server is a popular RDBMS developed by Microsoft.
+If you don't have SQL Server installed on your computer, you will need to install it first.

+### Install and start SQL Server

+In case you jump to this chapter directly, you need to refer to [the README file](../chapter_01/README.md/#slq-server-database) in the `chapter_01` folder to install SQL Server first.

+## Oracle database

+Oracle is a popular RDBMS developed by Oracle Corporation.
+If you don't have Oracle installed on your computer, you will need to install it first.

+### Install and start Oracle database

+In case you jump to this chapter directly, you need to refer to [the README file](../chapter_01/README.md/#oracle-database) in the `chapter_01` folder to install Oracle first.